guettli/git-tips/README.md

 ## Squash all commits into a single commit

-Unfortunately in Kubernetes related projects squash via Github (like explained above) is disabled.
+Unfortunately, in Kubernetes-related projects, squash via GitHub (as explained above) is disabled.

 See [PR Guidelines](https://www.kubernetes.dev/docs/guide/pull-requests/#squashing).

-`git rebase -i HEAD~N` works fine, except you merged the main branch into your branch after creating the branch.
+`git rebase -i HEAD~N` works fine, except when you merged the main branch into your branch after creating the branch.
 Then your branch will contain merge commits, and the normal procedure won't work.

-You can use `git reset --soft`, and then create a new commit which contains all the changes between "main" and "your-pr-branch".
+You can use `git reset --soft` and then create a new commit that contains all the changes between "main" and "your-pr-branch".

 ```console